Miami Marlins RTD: Best, Worst Moves of Offseason?

 By Ehsan Kassim

-Nov 19, 2014; Miami, FL, USA; Miami Marlins right fielder Giancarlo Stanton listens during a press conference at Marlins Park.
+Aug 2, 2013; Miami, FL, USA; Miami Marlins starting pitcher Jose Fernandez (center) celebrates with right fielder Giancarlo Stanton (left) after defeating the Cleveland Indians 10-0 at Marlins Park.
 Mandatory Credit: Steve Mitchell-USA TODAY Sports